thk123/se4be-website/index.md

 Writing code is now an _essential part of all science and technology_ research and development<sup>[1](#cite-1)</sup> - yet many of the scientists and domain experts have _never received training on software engineering_ best practices, and are instead expected to figure it out.
 The result of this is slow and unreliable software development<sup>[2](#cite-2)</sup>.

 I can deliver a course and provide on-going support that will teach your developers the _industry standard techniques_ to write more reliable code faster.
-These techniques are recommended for all scientific software developers<sup>[3](#cite-3)</sup> and will allow your code to follow the FAIR principles<sup>[4](#cite-4)</sup>.
+These techniques are recommended for all scientific software developers<sup>[3](#cite-3)</sup> and support modern scientific best practices (such as the FAIR principles)<sup>[4](#cite-4)</sup>.

-*[FAIR]: findability, accessibility, interoperability, and reusability

-Email me at [hi@tkiley.co.uk](mailto:hi@tkiley.co.uk) to discuss how this course can help your company or research team develop software effectively.
+Email me at [hi@tkiley.co.uk](mailto:hi@tkiley.co.uk) to discuss how this course can help your company or research team develop software effectively

 ## About Thomas